prgaero/prgaero.github.io/project4b.md

 ## 3. Implementation
 This project it totally open!
 You can use any open-source code available online to solve any part of the problem.
 Make sure you cite them.
 You can also learn the textures on the floor to distinguish between the river and the bridge.
 A sample texture is available in the lab.

-For estimating the depth (and relative pose) of the wall from front facing camera in absolute scale, you need odometry estimates from the bottom facing camera.
+For estimating the metric depth (and relative pose) of the wall from front facing camera in absolute scale, you need odometry estimates from the bottom facing camera.
 Using `Kalibr`, calibrate the bottom facing camera with IMU; calibrate front facing camera with IMU and get the relative transformation (Rotation and Translation or extrinsics) between front facing camera and bottom facing camera.
 Now, both cameras are running a version odometry estimation.
 Use the extrinsic calibration to provide a metric scale for the front facing camera.
 Make sure your data is time syncronized before running through the `Kalibr`.
-You can use `TimeSynchronizer` for that.
-[Link](http://wiki.ros.org/message_filters#Time_Synchronizer)
+You can use [`TimeSynchronizer`](http://wiki.ros.org/message_filters#Time_Synchronizer) for this.
 For the bottom facing camera depth estimation, you can use your results from Project 4a or any online open-source code.
-**YOU CAN ALSO USE THE HEIGHT MEASUREMENT OF THE SONAR!**
+**YOU CAN ALSO USE THE HEIGHT MEASUREMENT OF THE SONAR AND ODOMETRY FROM `bebop_autonomy`!**

 <a name='rosnodes'></a>
 ### 3.1.
 ROS Nodes